EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC supports authentication with raw public keys (RPK) and public key certificates with the requirements that:

-* Party U SHALL be able to retrieve Party V's public authentication key using ID_CRED_V.
+* Party U SHALL be able to retrieve Party V's public authentication key using ID_CRED_V,

-* Party V SHALL be able to retrieve Party U's public authentication key using ID_CRED_U.
+* Party V SHALL be able to retrieve Party U's public authentication key using ID_CRED_U,

-ID_CRED_x, for x = U or V, is encoded in a COSE map, see {{COSE}}.
+where ID_CRED_x, for x = U or V, is encoded in a COSE map, see {{COSE}}.
 In the following we give some examples of possible COSE map labels.

 Raw public keys are most optimally stored as COSE_Key objects and identified with a 'kid' value (see {{RFC8152}}):

 * kid : ID_CRED_x, for x = U or V.